hewison-chris/agora-cl-docs/website/docs/wallet/remote.md

 }
 ```

-A Prysm validator client can then connect securely via [gRPC](https://grpc.io) to the remote server and perform its validating duties by relying on the server for the information it needs.
+A Agora-cl validator client can then connect securely via [gRPC](https://grpc.io) to the remote server and perform its validating duties by relying on the server for the information it needs.
 Most advanced cloud deployments should likely use this approach, as it is the most customizable.

 ## Usage